Rapidfacture/simple-template-mailer/README.md

  Simple manage templates and translations, bulid and send mails.
 For medium projects.
  Uses "mustache" to compile html, "inline" for embedding external referneces (css, js, images) into html and nodemailer for sending.
+Adds a plain text version to every sent html mail.

 ## ToDo
  * test the examples